Back

 This course is designed to tackle these challenges head-on, providing graduate-level students with a comprehensive understanding of the AI lifecycle.
 Students will learn how to navigate the complex process of identifying which business tasks should be automated through AI and which decisions should be augmented using AI.
 The course introduces practical frameworks essential for making these strategic decisions and successfully implementing AI solutions.

 Throughout the course, students will engage deeply with each stage of the AI lifecycle.
 They will learn to identify and prioritize high-impact AI use cases, conduct thorough cost-benefit analyses, and design strategic roadmaps aimed at maximizing return on investment (ROI).
-The curriculum blends theoretical knowledge with hands-on experience using industry-standard tools such as Jupyter Lab, Docker, Kubernetes, Kubeflow, Kafka, and Evidently.
+The curriculum blends theoretical knowledge with hands-on experience using industry-standard tools such as Jupyter Lab, Docker, Kubernetes, Kafka, and Evidently.
 These tools are critical for overcoming the common pitfalls associated with AI deployment and preparing students to scale AI systems in real-world environments.

 The course’s practical orientation is further enhanced through case studies that serve as a foundation for class discussions.
 These case studies provide students with the opportunity to analyze real-world AI applications, assess the challenges involved, and understand the decision-making processes behind successful implementations.
 Additionally, two guest lectures from seasoned industry practitioners will offer firsthand insights into the practical challenges of AI deployment across various sectors.